How to Create a Property Business Plan for Your Investment

 The final step in your rental business plan is to decide if you’re going to form a limited company.

-Forming a buy to let company has become incredibly popular over the last few years, with 2021 breaking the record for the number of new companies set up by buy to let landlords.
+Forming a buy-to-let company has become incredibly popular over the last few years, with 2021 and 2022 breaking the record for the number of new companies set up by buy-to-let landlords.

 This is for a good reason, too, with limited companies allowing some investors to save thousands on taxes by paying corporation tax instead of income tax and having access to more mortgage interest relief.

-However, there are several downsides to starting a limited company, which includes being taxed for taking money out of the company, no capital gains tax allowance, and difficulties securing a buy to let mortgage.
+However, there are several downsides to starting a limited company, which include being taxed for taking money out of the company, no capital gains tax allowance, and difficulties securing a buy-to-let mortgage.

 While forming limited companies isn’t usually beneficial for those only owning a single property, investors looking to build a property empire could see far higher profits from forming one.